dchanman/tinder-plus-plus/README.md

 # Platform

-Node.js as a frontend
+PHP as a frontend
-SQLite as a database
+Oracle DB 11g as a database

 ---